oasci/pitt-biosc1540-2024f/content/lectures/08/index.md

 1. Describe the challenges of aligning short reads to a large reference genome.
 2. Compare read alignment algorithms, including hash-based and suffix tree-based approaches.
 3. Explain the basic principles of the Burrows-Wheeler Transform (BWT) for sequence alignment.
-4. Discuss the FM-index and how it enhances the efficiency of BWT-based alignments.

 ## Readings